amortensen/dots-architecture/draft-ietf-dots-architecture.md

 on behalf of a DOTS client, and SHOULD include them in server signals sent to the DOTS client originating the request for mitigation.

-To provide a metric of signal health and distinguish an idle signaling session from a disconnected or defunct session, the DOTS server MUST send a heartbeat over the signal channel to maintain its half of the signaling session.
-The DOTS server similarly expects a heartbeat from the DOTS client, and MAY consider a signaling session terminated in the extended absence of a DOTS client heartbeat.
+To provide a metric of signal health and distinguish an idle signal channel from a disconnected or defunct session, the DOTS server MUST send a heartbeat over the signal channel to maintain its half of the signal channel.
+The DOTS server similarly expects a heartbeat from the DOTS client, and MAY consider a signal channel terminated in the extended absence of a DOTS client heartbeat.

 ### DOTS Gateway {#dots-gateway}